-CP investment by bills finance companies stood at NT\$57.4 billion at the end of 2020, decreasing by 21.22% year on year (Chart 3.52).
+Investment in non-guaranteed CP issued by the leasing industry accounted for a higher share, and its potential credit risks warrant attention by 21.22% year on year (Chart 3.52).
 Each company's ratio of non-guaranteed CP investment to equity remained below the self-disciplinary ceiling of 2 times.
 However, the outstanding amount of investment in non-guaranteed CP issued by the leasing industry doubled compared to the previous year and accounted for more than 10% of total non-guaranteed CP investment.
 Considering that the leasing industry tends to rely on short-term sources for funding long-term investments, bills finance companies should pay attention to the potential credit risk associated with such investment.